Structural Collapse Guide

 - Slip, trip or fall hazards from holes, protruding rebar, etc.

 - Being struck by a falling object

 - Proximity to heavy machinery such as cranes

 - Sharp objects such as glass and debris

 - Secondary explosive devices left by terrorists

 - Secondary collapse from aftershock, vibration and explosions

 - Emergency Response Resources - Emergency Responders.
 National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.

 - Preventing Injuries and Deaths of Fire Fighters due to Structural Collapse.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 99-110, NIOSH Alert (1999, August).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 99-110, NIOSH Alert (August 1999).